imarc/handbook/strategy.markdown

 ### Small-scale Discovery

 Objective
-:	Clearly define the goals of the project and stakeholder needs, quickly and efficiently, for projects with production scope of *150–250 hours*
+:	Clearly define the goals of the project and stakeholder needs, quickly and efficiently, for projects of very low complexity

 Tasks
 :	Meet with client team to review and prioritize goals, audiences, and benchmarks; discuss content, features, and functionality.
 Report findings to client for validation.
 Create Site Map and Homepage Wireframe.